A Look Back and Ahead

-This year, ADAA will launch its new 5-year strategic plan which will further focus on helping people struggling with anxiety disorders and depression through the alignment of science and treatment; launching a public “friends of ADAA” initiative, strengthening and enhancing our multi-disciplinary member programming for early career professionals; and expanding our reach by enhancing internal capacity and staff.
+This year, ADAA will launch its 5-year (2020-2025) strategic plan which will further focus on helping people struggling with anxiety disorders and depression through the alignment of science and treatment; launching a public “friends of ADAA” initiative, strengthening and enhancing our multi-disciplinary member programming for early career professionals; and expanding our reach by enhancing internal capacity and staff.

-ADAA is deeply indebted to our 1,800 professional members many of whom spend hundreds of hours a year serving on the board, committees and special interest groups working tirelessly every day to educate the public about the latest research and treatment options, bringing together the greatest minds in the field to raise awareness and work toward wellness.
+ADAA is deeply indebted to our more than 1,500 professional members many of whom spend hundreds of hours a year serving on the board, committees and special interest groups working tirelessly every day to educate the public about the latest research and treatment options, bringing together the greatest minds in the field to raise awareness and work toward wellness.
 The public facing content developed by ADAA's members - through blog posts, videos, podcasts and more - reaches more than 11 million unique website visitors each year, tens of thousands of social media followers and e-newsletter subscribers.

 As we look ahead to the next 40 years, ADAA is excited to continue building bridges and improving the lives of people suffering from anxiety, depression, OCD, PTSD, and related disorders.

 - Meet our 2020 Founders and President Awardees

 - ADAA - My Professional Cradle by ADAA member Eda Gorbis, PhD, LMFT